 Are there any special angling events or activities?

 Each year, the May long weekend marks Free Family Fishing weekend on PEI.
-During this four day period, angling licences are not required but anglers must abide by all regulations and rules.
-Many communities and watershed groups also offer a free family fishing events during the spring.
+Angling licenses are not required but anglers must abide by all regulations and rules.